patroytall/patrick-roy-me/src/about/index.md

 Automate, automate, automate.

-Code is the precious.
+Code is still the precious.
 Nurture it with best practices and it will give you back for years.

 AI; Intriguing these black box models but so powerful when accurate.
 Although new, it is still all about the data.